davidgf/design-patterns-in-ruby/dsl.md

 Backup.instance.run
 ```

-It's a pretty simple language: with the `backup` method we set the directories to be backed up, with `to` the destination folder of the copy and with `interval` how often the copy will be performed.
-Then, the program created by the end user is read and interpreted as Ruby code with `eval`.
-How does a program program created with our DSL look like?
+It's a pretty simple language: the `backup` method sets the directories to be backed up, the `to` method sets the destination folder of the copy, and the `interval` method sets how often the copy will be performed.
+Then, the program created by the end user is read and interpreted as Ruby code with `eval`.What does a program created with our DSL look like?
 Pretty simple:

 ```ruby
 backup '/home/russ/documents'